 What Is Neglect?

 In its most basic form, neglect is the failure on the part of a responsible person to provide care and support to another.
 It can be due to intentional and unintentional failures.
 These may arise because of insufficient time or resources, a lack of commitment, or a lack of understanding of a senior’s true condition.
 If your elderly loved one was abandoned, regardless of the cause of neglect, you should speak with an Orange County elder neglect lawyer to learn about your available legal options.

 Abandonment is an extreme form of neglect in which the dependent victim is quite literally left to his own devices.
 In cases where mobility or finances are limited, this may indeed result in the illness or death of the senior.
 In other cases, the physical care of the senior may be resumed in time with no harm done, but the betrayal of trust and the senior’s loss of faith in his offspring or caregiver may result in psychological harm.

 What to Do If You Suspect a Senior Has Been Abandoned

 Elder abandonment is not immediately obvious.
-Signs and symptoms of abandonment may include:
+Signs and symptoms of abandonment may include a senior:

 If you see an elderly person who shows the symptoms above, he or she may be suffering from a medical condition or may have been abandoned by a caregiver.
-Take appropriate action by calling local police or talking to an elder care lawyer to see what needs to be done for the victim.
+Take appropriate action by calling local police or talking to an Orange County senior abandonment lawyer to see what needs to be done for the victim.

-If your loved one was the victim of abandonment, contact Siegel Law at 562-645-4145 for advice and counsel on potential legal rights and remedies.
+If your loved one was the victim of abandonment, contact Siegel Law at (562) 645-4145.
+Our Orange County senior abandonment lawyers can give advice and counsel on potential legal rights and remedies.